Housing

 To exacerbate matters, some homes are destroyed while still useful.
 I've seen some beautiful ones (and modern style, not those old 19th century eyesores) destroyed, just so someone can put in a larger one of those cardboard castles, or so they can put in a parking lot or such.

 The housing crisis, of unaffordable homes, is inexplicable and can only be artificially established and managed.
-One current example is Vancouver, which, incredibly, is the third least affordable city!
+One current example is Vancouver, Canada, which, incredibly, is the third least affordable city!

 The Crack Shack or Vancouver Mansion game is still online, to help lend some perspective to this "market."